 Kouchibouguac National Park offers three different backcountry camping experiences: on foot, by bicycle, by canoe/kayak.
 Each one of these primitive campgrounds offers fireplaces, picnic tables and pit toilets.
 Firewood is available on site.
-Well water is available at 2 of the 3 backcountry campgrounds.
-Water is checked every 2 weeks for coliform and e-coli counts.
+Well water is available at 2 of the 3 backcountry campgrounds, however these wells are under a boil water advisory.
 Ask Park attendants about the water situation.
 Campers must register at the Visitor Centre before going to the site.

 Petit-Large Primitive Camping

 This primitive campground, which has eight sites, is open year-round and is accessible by bicycle or on foot.
 It is located in a field surrounded by forest, about 3.5 km from the Pijeboogwek parking lot and 0.5 km from the Petit-Large shelter.

 Pointe-à-Maxime Canoe Campground

 This campground has four sites and is accessible only by canoe and/or kayak.
 It is located is the southern part of the Park near Cap Saint-Louis wharf.
 There is no well water available at this site.

 Sipu Canoe Campground